-Mobile apps open the door for ecological momentary interventions (EMI) also know as Just-in-Time Adaptive Interventions (JITAI), where intervention content is sent to participants at just the right time to reduce negative health behaviors and support the development of new behaviors.
-The mobile apps dynamically adapt to the individual user to change the type and amount of support needed and deliver it at the time most likely to support positive behavior change.
+Mobile apps open the door for ecological momentary interventions (EMI), also know as Just-in-Time Adaptive Interventions (JITAI), where intervention content is sent to participants at just the right time to reduce negative health behaviors and support the development of new behaviors.
+The mobile apps dynamically adapt to the individual user to change the type and amount of support needed and to deliver it at the time most likely to support positive behavior change.

-Nahum-Shani, et al, (2104) provide a conceptual framework for understanding the essential components of JITAI, they outline four key elements:
+Nahum-Shani, et al, (2104) provide a conceptual framework for understanding the essential components of JITAI.
+They outline four key elements: